Industrial Cape Breton: Early mining

 The southeastern part of Cape Breton Island is home to the Sydney Coal Field, an extensive underground coal seam extending at an angle from the shore beneath the seafloor of the Cabot Strait.
 This large deposit of high-sulphur coal was first extracted by French soldiers from Fortress of Louisbourg in 1720 at nearby Port Morien.
 A major coal industry developed during the 19th century, becoming the largest energy project in British North America at its height of production.
 The largest integrated steel mill in the British Commonwealth was constructed on Sydney Harbor in 1901.

 The coal and steel industries went into decline following World War II and never fully recovered.
 They were nationalized by the federal and provincial governments during the late 1960s with the intention of closing them by the 1980s, however production increased in the 1970s as a result of rising world oil and steel prices.
-By the 1990s, environmental degradation (see Sydney Tar Ponds) and economic ruin was facing the industrial Cape Breton region.
+By the 1990s, environmental degradation (see Sydney Tar Ponds) and economic ruin were facing the industrial Cape Breton region.
 The steel mill and last coal mine were closed in 2001 and the area has been struggling to adapt.

 While the urban area of eastern Cape Breton County influenced by the coal and steel industries came to be referred to as "Industrial Cape Breton", many rural communities in the rest of Cape Breton Island have been relatively stable economically, largely due to the mix of fishing, forestry, small-scale agriculture, and a growing tourism industry as a result of the spectacular scenery found throughout the island.